 Cox graphed the most popular NYT graphics based on social media mentions—which she compared to batting averages in baseball: a horrible measure of holistic quality, but not entirely uncorrelated with some kinds of quality.
 In looking at the best-performing graphics, she guessed that four factors would mark out graphics that win the internet:

 - Surprise (ex. the DealBook graphic on Facebook’s IPO)

 - A sense of comprehensiveness, even if it’s illusory

 - A clear takeaway/message

-But Cox didn’t stop with her impressionistic assessment of success factors.
+But Cox didn’t stop with an impressionistic assessment of success factors.
 Instead, she assessed and manually coded the characteristics of the top 400 graphics using the following categories:

 names(links)[-c(1:6)] "surprise.reveal" "explicitly.emotional...atmospheric" "goofy.comparison" "big.breaking.news.big.breaking.news.adjacent" "comprehensive...way.more.detail.than.you.actually.need" "useful" "mostly.things.you.already.know" "difficult.topic" "data.really.hard" "design.really.hard" "development.really.hard" "mostly.a.bar.chart" "takeaway" "vectory" "requires.participation" "slideshow.video.like" "moves..non.navigation"